 Whole grains contain three parts: the bran, the germ and the endosperm (refined grains only contain the endosperm).
-The bran and germ help keep your body healthy, your skin glowing and your hair shiny.
 Including whole grains as part of a healthy diet can help reduce the risk for heart disease, diabetes and some cancers.

-Barley, quinoa, oats, brown rice, or whole-grain pastas, breads and cereals are some whole-grain foods.
+Barley, quinoa, oats, brown rice, whole-grain pastas, breads and cereals are just some of the whole-grain foods available.
 When reading food labels, look for the words "whole grain" in the ingredient list.
-Also, choose products high in fiber with fewer added sugars.
+Also, choose products high in dietary fiber with fewer added sugars.

 Be a savvy consumer when buying whole grains — words like multi-grain, stone-ground, 100% wheat, cracked wheat, seven-grain and bran don't necessarily indicate a whole-grain food.
 Color also is not a reliable way to pick a whole-grain product.
 Sometimes molasses or other added ingredients give a food that nice brown color.

 There are many tasty kid-tested whole-grain snack options.
 Half of a whole-grain pita pocket stuffed with ricotta cheese and Granny Smith apple slices with a dash of cinnamon is a great small bite.
-Or, for kids to eat on the run, combine ½ cup ready-to-eat whole-grain cereal, dried fruit and nuts for an on-the-go snack.
+Or, for an on-the-go snack, combine ½ cup ready-to-eat whole-grain cereal, dried fruit and nuts.

 Did you know that many schools serve whole-grain options?
 Guidelines that schools try to follow, include: